zitadel/terraform-provider-zitadel/docs/resources/idp_ldap.md

 ### Read-Only

-- `bind_password_hash` (String) A non-reversible hash of the write-only bind_password, used to detect when the password changes.
+- `bind_password_hash` (String, Sensitive) A non-reversible hash of the write-only bind_password, used to detect when the password changes.
 It does not contain the password itself.
 - `id` (String) The ID of this resource.

 ## Import